Lal Darwaza: History

-A large red door at the entrance to this suburb was named Lal darwaza (Red Door) during the time of the Nizams.

 Culture

 Bonala Jathara ("Procession" in English) at Lal Darwaza is considered the biggest cultural festival in Telangana.

 Geography

-It is a kilometer from Charminar (1.5 km), Koti (4 km), Afzalgunj (3 km), CBS (Central Bus Station-IMLIBAN) (3 km), Chandrayangutta (1.5 km), Uppuguda (0.5 km) With the surroundings Aliyabad, Chatrinaka, Gowlipura, Rajannabai, Shalibanda.
+It is a kilometer from Charminar (1.5 km), Koti (4 km), Afzalgunj (3 km), CBS (Central Bus Station-IMLIBAN) (3 km), Chandrayangutta (1.5 km), Uppuguda (0.5 km) With the surroundings Aliyabad, Chatrinaka, Gowlipura, Rajannabai, Shah-Ali-Banda.

 Earlier a Sufi Dargah with a writing engraved "Pather ki Dargha" ("Stone Mausoleum" in English) was found in Lal Darwaza.

 Commercial area

 Many shops are present.
 A movie theater Sudha 70MM; now known as Cinepolis is located there.

 Transport

 Lal Darwaza is connected to other towns by TSRTC buses.
 A Bus Depot is nearby.
 The closest MMTS is at Uppuguda.